kylepg/node/modules/nba-feeds/README.md

 allTimeLeaders({league, seasonYear, leagueId, statType, seasonTypeId})
 ```
 The all-time leaders files are generate for various statistical categories and contain the career totals and per game leaders for
 the entire league history.
-A separate player card file is generated for each season type:
+A separate player card file is generated for each season type.

 ##### All Time Players
 ```js